Elementary School Handbook

 If you have any address, home or work phone number changes during the school year, it is very important that families notify your child’s teacher and the office.
 The office needs current telephone numbers in case you need to be reached during the day.
 Families will then be assured of receiving all school-related mailings.

-If your child attended an Eden Prairie School last year, they will automatically be registered for the current school year and you will receive information from your child’s teacher prior to the beginning of the school year.
-Preschool children who are listed on census information will automatically be sent kindergarten registration information.
+If your child attended an Eden Prairie School last year, they will automatically be enrolled for the current school year and you will receive information from your child’s teacher prior to the beginning of the school year.
+Preschool children who are listed on census information will automatically be sent kindergarten enrollment information.
 Census information forms are sent out each year via the district office.

-● New Families: If you are new in the area, please contact our District Central Registration Office for registration materials.
+- New Families: If you are new in the area, please contact our District Welcome Center for enrollment materials.
 You may either pick up the forms at the Administrative Services Center or call 952-975-7008 and have them mailed to you.

 e-Learning days (different from distance learning) may only be used for instances where inclement weather prevents students from attending school on-campus: may be counted as an instructional day, included as hours of instruction, and for a maximum of 5 days in one school year.